 Spotted in Sainsbury’s and now Asda, this frozen pizza is handy to have on standby.
 There seems to be some indecision within the community as to whether Goodfella’s needs dairy free cheese or fine as is.
 I personally find it on the dry side and liberally smear with mayo.
 Others have added their own grated cheese, while some like the harissa and hummus combination.

-At just £2.50 it is the cheapest options out there – save for making your own, of course – so is popular with families and those on a tight budget not wanting to stump up a fiver for vegan pizza.
+At just £2.50 it is reasonably priced – save for making your own, of course – so is popular with families and those on a tight budget not wanting to stump up a fiver for vegan pizza.

 White Rabbit Vegan and Gluten Free Pizza

 Another pizza available from Sainsbury’s, this time in the chilled aisle.
 At £5 it is pricey, but for those who are gluten free and vegan I’m sure to find a product like this in a mainstream setting is fantastic.

 I personally find the base more like a cracker than a doughy crust, which is disappointing.
 The whole pizza is decidedly dry, even with the vegan toppings.
 I’m not gluten free so perhaps my own experience of pizzas is different to those who have dietary restrictions in this manner.
 If you want a decent pizza, this isn’t it.

 Not as readily available as others on this list, One Planet are available through independent stockists like Alternative Stores.
 You can read our review of these fantastic pizzas here.
 The first UK company to sell a frozen vegan pizza, we love the fact they’ve added flax and chia seeds to the base for added health benefits.
 At £4.75 they aren’t the cheapest, but for a special treat it is worth paying the extra for.